Preparing for your stay at The Bays

-Your doctor will provide you with information about your operation, including how to prepare and instructions on medications. (for example, you may need to stop taking blood thinning medications before surgery).
-If you have not been given any information or you have a question, contact your doctor.
+Your doctor will give you information about your operation, including how to prepare, and instructions about your medications If you have not been given any information, or you have a question, contact your doctor.

 If you are unwell in the days prior to your operation, please talk to your doctor as your surgery may need to be rescheduled.
 Please let us know if you are unable to attend the hospital on the day of your operation.